 An old well and a small cannon found near the bay support the Spaniard's deposition.
 Some historians now believe that the 1587 Roanoke settlement currently lies underwater, victim to centuries of erosion.

 For 400 years, Europeans have searched to uncover the truth behind the lost colony.
 Some interesting clues turned up early on, beginning with the Jamestown settlers.

 Roanoke Mystery: Evidence and Theories of the Lost Colony

-It's conceivable that the colonists met a less violent fate.
+It's also conceivable that the colonists met a less violent fate and went to Croatoan Island which was 50 miles south of the settlement .
 The Jamestown colonists sent out several search parties to find members of the lost colony and made a habit of questioning any Native Americans with whom the Jamestown members made contact.
 Some of these natives told tales of white settlements further down the coast, with two-story, thatched-roof houses, a style unique to the English.
 Others told of nearby tribes who could read English and dressed similarly to Europeans.
 Perhaps the most dramatic report from Jamestown was the sighting of a boy dressed as a native.
 He had blond hair and was fair-skinned.

 These reports corroborate the most widely held theory of what became of the Roanoke colonists: They assimilated into some friendly Native American tribe.
 Over the course of generations, intermarriage between the natives and the English would produce a third, distinct group.
 This group may be the Lumbee tribe.